plukacs/lab-governance/README.md

 Accountabilities:
 - Teaching at GreenFox Academy
 - Participating in sales events
-- Developing Green Fox education design concept
+- Developing GreenFox Academy education design

 Domains:
 - What and how to teach (syllabus)